JeffersGlass/pyscript/fetchSemantics.md

 ```

 ## (1) "Home"
-Files are fetched relative to the home directory (/pyodide/home XXXXXXXXXX), the same as they are for normal [[fetch]] configurations.
+Files are fetched relative to the current working directory where Pyodide defaults to execution (/home/pyodide/), the same as they are for normal [[fetch]] configurations.
 The resulting file structure is:

 ```
-/pyodide/home/ XXXXXX
+/home/pyodide/
   ├─ pyscript.py
   ├─ singer.py
   ├─ dinner